How to Stop Feeling Overwhelmed at Work: Understand Stress and Burnout

 - Work-life balance

 Now that you have assessed and understand your situation, you can address the specific triggers, issues, and challenges.
-A common cause of feeling overwhelmed at work is having too heavy of a workload and not being able to say “no”.
+A common cause of getting overwhelmed at work is having too heavy workload and not being able to say “no”.
 Is the task or project outside the scope of your normal job?
 Is the request urgent and important?
-Is the requestor your supervisor, co-worker or client?
+Is the requestor your supervisor, co-worker, or client?